Skip to main content

 We gathered results from 8:30 AM to 12:00 PM (UTC-4).
 During this period, we captured metrics for approximately 111,000 orders from a single market maker.

-Our latency measurement tool captured network packets using LIBPCAP API.
-For each inbound packet containing FIX message with new order request, the tool establish correlation with an outbound packet (containing order ACK FIX message for the same order).
-The difference in Linux kernel-provided timestamps of these packets gave us order ACK latency of individual order.
-During the duration of our test we were able to collect measurement 111K production orders.
+Our latency measurement tool captured network packets using libpcap API.
+For each inbound packet containing a FIX message with a new order request, the tool establishes correlation with an outbound packet (containing order ACK FIX message for the same order).
+The difference in Linux kernel-provided timestamps of these packets gave us order ACK latency of each individual order.
+During our test we were able to collect measurements for 111K production orders.
 HDR Histogram was used to calculate latency percentiles.
 A simplified version of this tool is available here.

 The diagram below is a visual representation of the latency testing process: